BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

  ## Reminders for Setting up Package Shipments

- Objects from the Endevor CSIQSENU library are standard [IBM File Tailoring Skeletons](https://www.ibm.com/docs/en/zos/3.1.0?topic=reference-defining-file-tailoring-skeletons), whereas objects from Endevor's CSIQOPTN libary use a syntax that is unique to package shipping.
+ Objects from the Endevor CSIQSENU library are standard [IBM File Tailoring Skeletons](https://www.ibm.com/docs/en/zos/3.1.0?topic=reference-defining-file-tailoring-skeletons), whereas objects from Endevor's CSIQOPTN library use a syntax that is unique to package shipping.
 Here are some recommended steps for setting up Package Shipments:

  - Check the RJCLROOT value on your Defaults table.
 Techdoc says...